 On arrival, all you'll be asked to complete a Registration Form.
 The house rules are printed on the reverse and it's important that you read and understand them and then sign the disclaimer before seeing a repairer.
 We ask that everyone accepts that all repairs are undertaken at their own risk.
 The Repair Cafe reserves the right to refuse any item if it is deemed to be in a dangerous condition and also cannot take responsibility for any item once it has left the premises.
 After registration, you're matched up with one of our volunteer repairers who will examine the item, diagnose the problem and offer advice before proceeding with the repair.
 In the case of an item being damaged or broken beyond repair, the repairer will discuss the options which may, if required, include guidance on its safe disposal.
 You can work with our volunteer fixers to do the repairs yourself (with their guidance) or have them tackle the job directly and see how it is done.
 The exchange of a good story with your repairer is always welcome!!
 With luck, you’ll walk away with a once-again useful item and some knowledge of how to repair other things and greater confidence to do it.

-Our repair cafe sessions may get busy and, after the first half hour or so, a queue may form.
-If so, you may be given a ticket with a number and invited to wait in the café area.
-If you have multiple items, you may need to re-join the queue after the first one is looked at.
-We try and keep waiting times to a minimum but the café also provides the opportunity to sit and chat and meet others in your community.
+Our repair cafe sessions may get busy and, after the first half hour or so, you may have to wait a bit.
+You can have a coffee and a look around - it's pretty interesting seeing other people's items being fixed.
+We try and keep waiting times to a minimum but the coffee aspect also provides the opportunity to sit and chat and meet others in your community.